-Students enrolled in study programmes where there is an increased risk of contracting and spreading diseases may be required to provide proof of immunity against vaccinepreventable diseases.
-Requirements for determining immune status (documented immunity/protection) differs for each disease/vaccine - details below.
+Students enrolled in study programmes where there is an increased risk of contracting and transmitting diseases may be required to provide proof of immunity against vaccinepreventable diseases.
+Requirements for determining immune status (documented immunity/protection) differs for each disease/vaccine and study programme - details below.